-Peter Shannon is an economist in the Overseas Economies Division of the International Economic Analysis Department.
+Peter Shannon is an economist in the International Projection Division of the International Economic Analysis Department.
+Previously he was part of the Overseas Economies Division.
 Prior to joining the Bank of Canada he worked as a researcher for Employment and Social Development Canada.
 Peter completed his M.A. in economics at Queen’s University.

 We expect global potential output growth to increase from 2.7% in 2021 to 2.9% by 2024.
 Compared with the April 2021 assessment, global potential output growth is marginally slower.
 The current range for the US neutral rate is 2% to 3%, 0.25 percentage points higher than staff’s last assessment.

 We expect global potential output growth to rise to 3 percent by 2022.
 Relative to the last assessment in October 2020, potential output growth has been revised up across all the regions.
 The range of the US neutral rate remains unchanged relative to the autumn 2020 assessment.

 This paper presents updated estimates of potential output growth for the global economy through 2022.
 Global potential output growth is expected to decline sharply in the aftermath of the COVID-19 pandemic and recover partially by the end of the projection horizon of the October 2020 Monetary Policy Report.